-Definitions
+Definitions:

-Domicile A residence established with the intent of making that residence a permanent home for an indefinite period.

-Residency or Resident Status That status achieved after proving a residency has been established.

-Adult Student A student who is twenty-one years or older.

-Unemancipated Minor Student A student younger than twenty-one years and who is under the care, custody, or support of a parent or legal guardian.

-Emancipated Minor Student A student younger than twenty-one years but who is not under the care, custody or support of a parent or legal guardian.
+A residence established with the intent of making that residence a permanent home for an indefinite period.
+That status achieved after proving a residency has been established.
+A student who is twenty-one years or older.
+A student younger than twenty-one years and who is under the care, custody, or support of a parent or legal guardian.
+A student younger than twenty-one years but who is not under the care, custody or support of a parent or legal guardian.
 A minor may become emancipated through marriage, formal court action, abandonment or leaving the home of his or her parents or legal guardians.
 However, the mere absence of a student from the home of his or her parents or legal guardian does not prove emancipation.
 A student will not be eligible for emancipation as long as he or she is taken as an income tax deduction by someone other than a spouse.

-District The Metropolitan Community College District includes the following Missouri school districts: Belton, Blue Springs, Center, Fort Osage, Grandview, Hickman Mills, Independence, Kansas City, Lee's Summit, North Kansas City, Park Hill, and
+The Metropolitan Community College District includes the following Missouri school districts: Belton, Blue Springs, Center, Fort Osage, Grandview, Hickman Mills, Independence, Kansas City, Lee's Summit, North Kansas City, Park Hill, and Raytown.
+A person whose residence status is in the district.
+A person whose residence status is in Missouri, but not in the district.
+A person who lives in the United States, but not in the state of Missouri.

-Raytown.

-In-District Resident A person whose residence status is in the district.

-Out of District Missouri Resident A person whose residence status is in Missouri, but not in the district.

-Out of State Resident (Non A person who lives in the United States, but not in the state of Missouri.

 An international student who is in the United States on student visa status.
-Students outside the state of Missouri taking online coursework should refer to the SARA policy regarding enrollment. www.mhec.org/sara

-Resident Status

-Resident)

-Adult Student If a nonresident adult student provides sufficient proof of the establishment of a domicile within the district, then that student will be considered a district resident at the next enrollment.
+Students outside the state of Missouri taking online coursework should refer to the SARA policy regarding enrollment. www.mhec.org/sara If a nonresident adult student provides sufficient proof of the establishment of a domicile within the district, then that student will be considered a district resident at the next enrollment.
 If a nonresident adult student provides sufficient proof of the establishment of a domicile within the state of Missouri but not in the district, then that student will be considered an out-of-district Missouri resident at the next enrollment.

 Unemancipated Minor Student MCC assumes that an unemancipated minor student lives with his or her parents or legal guardians.
 If the parents or legal guardians establish a domicile within the district, the student will be considered a district resident at the next enrollment.
 Once an unemancipated minor student has established resident status under this rule, the student may continue to qualify for resident status as long as he or she is continuously enrolled at MCC (excluding summer terms).
 The student will retain this status even if his or her parents or legal guardians move outside of the district.
 Emancipated Minor Students The domicile of emancipated minor students will be determined as if they were adults.

-Non-Immigrant Individuals born in the U.S. on a Visa, Non-Immigrant, or Undocumented status.

-Immigrant Permanent Resident-Pending Permanent Residents, Permanent Residents (also known as green card or alien registration card holder), and those in the U.S. on

-Asylum or Refugee status.
+Non-Immigrant Individuals born in the U.S. on a Visa, Non- Immigrant, or Undocumented status.
+Immigrant Permanent Resident-Pending Permanent Residents, Permanent Residents (also known as green card or alien registration card holder), and those in the U.S. on Asylum or Refugee status.
 Naturalized Citizen Those who have completed the U.S. naturalization process.

-Effective for courses or semesters beginning after March 1st, 2019, the following individuals shall be charged the instate rate, or otherwise considered a resident, for tuition purposes:
+Effective for courses or semesters beginning after March 1st, 2019, the following individuals shall be charged the in-state rate, or otherwise considered a resident, for tuition purposes: